polina-nn/news/README.md

 │ │
 │ _image/ # Images in png and base64 for example
 │ │
-│ _migrations/ # Contain two schemes: with data and empty for Data Base │ │
+│ _migrations/ # Contain empty scheme for Data Base
+│ │
 │ _scripts/ # One request for each endpoint
 │ │